 Fruits and vegetables are an essential part of our diets, but frankly, some of them just don’t agree with dogs.
 Introduce your pup to the wrong fruits and veggies could jeopardise your dog's health and you could be left with a sick pooch with a very upset tummy.

 Thankfully, apples aren’t one of those!
 This affordable, healthy and yummy treat can easily be added to your dog’s diet.
 But first, there are a few things you’ll need to know about apples for dogs - let’s get started.

 Is it safe for dogs to eat apples?

 You’ll probably be pleased to hear that you’re absolutely fine to give your dogs apples!
 This human food is a great treat for your dog.
 You’ll just have to make sure they’re prepared in the right way for dogs (more on that later!) and that they eat the fruit in moderation.

 “Check your fruit bowl and pick out the fruit that is slightly overripe, though not rotten or mouldy.
 Brownish bananas, soft pears, nectarines, berries, peaches, apricots, bruised apples, and melon just on the turn are all good pet food” says Dr Claire Middle in Real Food for Dogs & Cats.

 Most vets agree that apples are a fantastic, healthy alternative to heavily-processed dog treats and snacks.
-They’re natural, vitamin-packed, low-calorie, low-fat food which beats store-bought commercial products any day of the week!
+They’re a great source of natural, vitamin-packed, low-calorie, low-fat food which beats store-bought commercial products any day of the week!
 And guess what, dogs love to eat apples, so a it's a win-win.